isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-jiapu-chronicles-whats-in-a-name.md

 This new form of <i>jiapu</i> is written in English and commonly records only three to five generations due to the short history of the migrant family, and includes names of female members, which is a departure from the traditional norm.
 Their contents are simpler, often comprising generation charts, oral history documentations and photographs.
 In fact, it might be more appropriate to describe these as family history records as opposed to traditional <i>jiapu</i>.
 The changing content of the new <i>jiapu</i> reflects the environment in which Singapore Chinese found themselves.
 For example, it is uncommon for clan rules to be detailed in <i>jiapu</i> in the context of a society with a fully developed legal system, as the legal framework would supercede the clan rules.
 These texts reflect a change in the purpose of recording <i>jiapu</i>; today, the documentation is more for creating a sense of self-identity than a social tool to regulate the functions of a clan.

-In this essay, the rich history tracing the development of different chapters in a traditional Chinese <i>jiapu</i> will be explored, illustrated with selected examples from the national Library’s <i>jiapu</i> collection.
+In this essay, the rich history tracing the development of different chapters in a traditional Chinese <i>jiapu</i> will be explored, illustrated with selected examples from the National Library’s <i>jiapu</i> collection.

 <div style="background-color: white;">
 <br/>